MultiPoolMiner/MultiPoolMiner/README.txt

 Q21.
 My antivirus says the .zip package contains a virus or MultiPoolMiner tries to download viruses.
 What should I do?
 A21.
 MultiPoolMiner is open-source and used by many users/rigs.
 It also downloads miners from github releases that are open-sourced projects.
 That means the code is readable and you can see for yourself it does not contain any viruses.
 Your antivirus generates false positives as the miner software used by MultiPoolMiner are often included in malicious programs to create botnets for someone who wants to earn a quick buck.
 There are other closed-source miner program included in the package such as the Claymore miners.
 These come from legendary ranked or trusted/respected members of the bitcointalk community and used by a large number of users/rigs worldwide.
 You can exlude these miners if you wish by following the instructions in FAQ#2 and delete their software from your system.

+Q22.
+How to disable dual-mining?
+A22.
+Make sure NOT to include any of the the following parameters in your start.bat after -algorithm or add them after the -ExludeAlgorithm command:
+	sia, decred, pascal, siaclaymore, sianicehash, decrednicehash